Skip to content

 Against Whitetail, Swiss Coffee looks a touch more gray, but on the wall in real life, I think they look pretty similar.

 Swiss Coffee also has a tendency to look a little yellow in certain natural light, just like Whitetail.
-These are two colors that you would want to compare at home and see how they look in your space, because if you like one, you will like the other!
+These are two colors that you would want to compare at home and see how they look in your space, because if you like one, you will probably like the other!

 Valspar Whitetail Equivalent (Whitetail at Lowe’s)